swetmr/fastapriori/README.md

 **fastapriori's runtime is flat at k=2** across all support levels (it computes everything regardless), while efficient-apriori slows dramatically at low support.

-For k>=3, fastapriori dominates asymptotically
+For k>=3, fastapriori dominates asymptotically, with decreasing support, its growth rate is lower as compared to classic apriori (paper soon).

 **The risk is asymmetric:** when fastapriori is suboptimal (high support), the penalty is milliseconds.
-When efficient-apriori is suboptimal (low support), the penalty is 5-53 minutes.
+When efficient-apriori is suboptimal (low support), the penalty is 2-10x.

 ### Verbose Mode